 From birth to weaning to sexual maturity, rabbits develop quickly.
 Approximately two months after leaving their mother, at age three months, both males and females become sexually mature in most species.
 At this time, the rabbits born early in the season may go on to breed and raise young of their own before the winter starts.
 The swamp rabbit is an exception to this.
 This species takes about six to eight months to become sexually mature.

 Cottontails are a major prey animal for hawks, snakes, coyote and many other predators.
 For this reason, most cottontails do not have a long lifespan.
-They “average less than one year in the wild” according to “The Encyclopedia of Mammals.”
-At the longest, they may live to about three years old in the wild, although in captivity they have been known to live past the age of 10, reports the Animal Diversity Web.
+They have been known to live past the age of 10 in captivity, but in the wild rarely live beyond 15 months.